chitrams/predict-perth-property-prices/README.md

 # Predict Perth Property Prices

-Educated guesses on how much property in Perth would cost based on its attributes.
+Educated guesses on the price of residential properties in Perth based on its attributes.